hues-platform/energy-hub-model-generator-aimms/README.md

 * Cumulative CO2 emissions per technology
 * Cumulative and weekly production values per technology

-In its current form, the visualization script has a number of limitations.
-These are listed on the top lines of "VisualizationScript_SingleHub.R".
+In its current form, the visualization script has a number of limitations, and may not work properly in some cases.
+These limitations are listed on the top lines of "VisualizationScript_SingleHub.R".
 The file has been constructed to be easily extensible and editable, and may be adapted to suit different needs.
 Some knowledge of R is necessary for this.